-Within the scope of the Bologna reform, a central goal is to increase student mobility.
+A central goal of the Bologna reform is to increase student mobility.
 The purpose of the PROMOS mobility programme of the German Academic Exchange Service (Deutscher Akademischer Austauschdienst, or DAAD) is to help meet this goal with scholarships for short-term stays abroad funded by the German Federal Ministry of Education and Research.

 The partial scholarships (up to six months with no extension possible) are intended for students of all academic disciplines who possess German citizenship, as well as people who are equated as German citizens in accordance with section § 8, paragraph 1, item 2 ff., paragraph 2, 2a and 3 State Grants (in this case the text of the German statute applies; go to: www.das-neue-bafoeg.de).
 More information is available at: Assistance in determining eligibility to apply.
 NEW: Non-German students can also receive financial assistance if they are enrolled in a THM degree course and intend to graduate.
 Stays in one's home country are excluded.